wp-plugins/flexytalk-widget/readme.txt

 Impress your website visitors and convert them into loyal customers.[FlexyTalk](http://bit.ly/WVGgIT)  integrates with your current IM app and mobile phone.
 No software downloads nor complicated chat dashboards.
 * **New!
+20/05/2013** CDN Enabled: All content served by FlexyTalk is distributed around 23 datacenter around the world

+* **New!
 12/05/2013** Automatic pop up chat widget: The widget will popup after 15 seconds on a page showing a greeting message and inviting the user to chat